csarevalo/csarevalo/README.md

 - I am an Electrical Engineer, passionate about solving meaningful problems and eager to contribute to a team of excelling individuals.
 - I am driven and fascinated by the workings of habit and the mind; and a dedicated listener & reader of books exploring these topics.
 - I am also a developer and data enthusiast with a strong focus in machine learning and data analysis.
-- My current goal: to develop an amazing todo app, then launch it across various platforms.
+- My current goal: become an awesome developer and launch valuable cross-platform apps.

 <!---
 Fascinated by the workings of habit and the mind.
 A dedicated listener of audiobooks exploring these topics.